 Comparative Negligence – How Liability Is Assigned When Fault Is Shared

-If you contributed to your accident or failed to mitigate your damages afterward, the pure comparative negligence statute in Florida can limit the amount you can recover.
+If you contributed to your accident or failed to mitigate your damages afterward, the modified comparative negligence statute in Florida can limit the amount you can recover.
+It may also prevent you from recovering any compensation if your share of fault exceeds 50%.

 No-Fault Insurance Laws in Florida